-Flying insects can be quite a nuisance when they get inside our homes.
+Flying insects in Florida can be quite a nuisance when they get inside our homes.
 We swat and we swing, missing every time.
 Effortlessly zipping across the room, we curse their existence.
 There are many bugs that fly and their evolution has been studied for years.

 How do invertebrates defy gravity and lift themselves into the air?